-The first residents have moved into their homes at the new private rented sector (PRS) development, Rehearsal Rooms.
-The development is in the Royal Oak Opportunity Area and forms part of an emerging vibrant neighbourhood around the North Acton underground station.
+The private rented sector (PRS) development, Rehearsal Rooms, is in the Royal Oak Opportunity Area and forms part of an emerging vibrant neighbourhood around the North Acton underground station.

 Working with joint development partners Hub and M&G Real Estate, Newground Architects designed a scheme of 173 one, two and three bedroom flats to suit the specific needs of long-term renters.

 The initial planning consent in 2014 granted a 17-storey tower to the west and an 11-storey tower to the east.
 Connected by a 4-storey link block, the scheme provided 152 flats.
-Following planning consent in June last year for three additional levels on the east tower, there will be 21 more flats.
-The additional levels are designed as a seamless extension with external materials and details to match lower levels through using lightweight structure in contrast to the concrete frame below.
+Following planning consent in June 2016 for three additional levels on the east tower, 21 more flats were added.
+The additional levels were designed as a seamless extension with external materials and details to match lower levels through using lightweight structure in contrast to the concrete frame below.